yuvalabou/spi-vfd-clock/README.md

-# VFD display examples Using Python
+# VFD display examples using Python

 _Here I am using NanoPi NEO2, But any SBC with Armbian and SPI Interface should work_